|

 about ten years, the Vibroplex and a number of clones made

+by others became very popular.
 In those days a poor telegraph operator was called a "bug,"

 and some operators bought a key from Vibroplex or a competitor